 To change a sharing type, share the newly created bucket again.
 The newly selected sharing type will overwrite the old one.

 You can link a shared bucket into your project from Shared with you page:

 Enter a name of the bucket as you’d like to see it in the current project and Link the bucket:

 You’ll see that the bucket is available in your project:

-You can see the contents of the shared bucket in Storage, with a link to the source project (if you have access to it).
+You can see the detail of the shared bucket in with a link to the source project (if you have access to it).

 To stop sharing a bucket, go to Data Catalog and Disable sharing: